St. Charles City-County Library

-The St. Charles City-County Library is made up of eleven library branches located throughout St. Charles County in east-central Missouri (United States of America).
+The St. Charles City-County Library is made up of eleven library branchs located throughout St. Charles County in east-central Missouri (United States).
 These libraries serve the residents of St. Charles County, and branches host nearly two million visitors per year.

 The Library was established on August 1, 1973, when the Kathryn Linnemann Library of St. Charles merged with the St. Charles County Library District.
 It is governed by a board of trustees, and funded primarily through property taxes.